Active Directory forest compromised by EDITF_ATTRIBUTESUBJECTALTNAME2 flag

 The ideal way, of course, would be for the Certificate request directly including a correctly filled Subject Alternative Name.
 However, this is not always possible.

-The TameMyCerts Policy Module for the Microsoft Certificate Authority as of version 1.3 supports the automatic transfer of any DNS names or IP addresses found in the commonName of a certificate request to the Subject Alternative Name of issued certificates if they are missing.
+The TameMyCerts Policy Module for Microsoft Active Directory Certificate Services supports the automatic transfer of any DNS names or IP addresses found in the commonName of a certificate request to the Subject Alternative Name of issued certificates if they are missing.
+How this works is described in the article "Automatically enter DNS names in the Subject Alternate Name (SAN) of issued certificates - with the TameMyCerts Policy Module for Microsoft Active Directory Certificate Services (ADCS)" described.

 Related links: